Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some dog breeds are more social than others, both towards humans and other dogs.
 More social dogs have a tendency to run up to strangers for pets and scratches, while less social dogs shy away and are more cautious, even potentially aggressive.
 No matter the breed, it’s important to socialize your dog and expose them to lots of different situations.

 In addition to their unique coat pattern, Tricolor Pitbulls are known for their strong and athletic build.
 They have broad heads, powerful jaws, and thick necks.
 Their eyes are round and expressive, and their ears are often cropped for a more aggressive appearance, but they’re typically medium-length and floppy.
-Note that cropping ears is illegal in some countries and states.
+Note that cropping ears is illegal in some countries and some states have regulations on this practice.

 The Earliest Records of Tricolor Pitbulls in History